- Course Catalog

 What will happen when you sign up?

-First, we'll get you enrolled in the course and schedule a welcome call with our head of PD, Kurt Hepler.
-Kurt will learn about your plans and goals for teaching computer science in order to foster the best learning experience for you.
+First, we'll get you enrolled in the course and schedule a welcome call with a member of our PD team who will learn about your plans and goals for teaching computer science in order to foster the best learning experience for you.
 You'll create a timeline to complete the course.
 As soon as you’re enrolled, you can jump in and start working through the online modules.

 "This has been very challenging and addictive.
 I think our students will find it to be the same!"